Veneers create show-stopping smiles in Kennesaw & Tucker, GA

 Impressions of your mouth are taken, and the doctor sends them, along with detailed shading information, to a dental ceramist.
 It takes the lab a week or two to handcraft your veneers.
 Meanwhile, temporary veneers are placed to protect your teeth from sensitivity.

-When you return to Dentistry at Kennesaw Point, temporaries are painlessly removed.
+When you return to Dentistry and Orthodontics at Kennesaw Point, temporaries are painlessly removed.
 Your new veneers are fitted, trimmed (if minute adjustments are needed), and cemented in place.
 With a final polish, your new smile is radiant.